-General Purpose: 1927 saw the release of the John Deere Model C, but the name was changed to “General Purpose” in 1928 to avoid confusion with the “D” tractor when dealers were phoning in orders to the factory.
+1927 saw the release of the John Deere Model C, which eventually came to be known as the “General Purpose” in 1928 to avoid confusion with the “D” tractor when dealers were phoning in orders to the factory.
 The John Deere Standard GP was the first row-crop tractor released by the company and offered five distinct versions over the course of its production.

 Each of these antique John Deere tractors are important chapters in the story and the evolution of John Deere farm equipment.
 Do you have a tractor that tells a story of its own?
 If so, leave us a comment!
 We’d love to hear from you.